rancher/docs/content/rancher/v2.5/en/logging/_index.md

 # Additional Logging Sources

-Logs for [control plane components](https://kubernetes.io/docs/concepts/overview/components/#control-plane-components) and [node components](https://kubernetes.io/docs/concepts/overview/components/#node-components) can be collected from different sources.
+By default, Rancher collects logs for [control plane components](https://kubernetes.io/docs/concepts/overview/components/#control-plane-components) and [node components](https://kubernetes.io/docs/concepts/overview/components/#node-components) for all cluster types.
+In some cases, Rancher may be able to collect additional logs.

-The following table summarizes the supported logging sources for each node type and the path to the logs:
+The following table summarizes the sources where additional logs may be collected for each node types:

 | Logging Source | Linux Nodes (including in Windows cluster) | Windows Nodes |
 | --- | --- | ---|